ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoRendered.md

 ## Timelines and length of deal

-- Acme Co expects Joint Venture Co  to begin sales / marketing / development / fundraising etc efforts forthwith.
+- ProForma Party 1 expects ProForma Party 2  to begin sales / marketing / development / fundraising etc efforts forthwith.
-- Acme Co expects Joint Venture Co to put in meaningful effort to generate revenue and profit.
+- ProForma Party 1 expects ProForma Party 2 to put in meaningful effort to generate revenue and profit.
-- A 180 calendar day period is hereby alloted for development and delivery efforts by Joint Venture Co to occur from the date of execution of this contract.
+- A 180 calendar day period is hereby alloted for development and delivery efforts by ProForma Party 2 to occur from the date of execution of this contract.
 If at the end of 180 days any or all of the businesses aren’t delivered or well on the way to delivery, the deal is hereby terminated.
-- Joint Venture Co is not required to provide any particular form / frequency of status updates during the period.
-Joint Venture Co may elect to provide status updates as they see fit.
-Joint Venture Co is welcome to utilize Known Element Enterprises Redmine instance if they wish todo so.
+- ProForma Party 2 is not required to provide any particular form / frequency of status updates during the period.
+ProForma Party 2 may elect to provide status updates as they see fit.
+ProForma Party 2 is welcome to utilize Known Element Enterprises Redmine instance if they wish todo so.
 Any other project/tasks/issue management system is acceptable as well.
 Also none at all may be used.
-It's entirely up to Joint Venture Co management discretion.
+It's entirely up to ProForma Party 2 management discretion.
-- Acme Co will not provide any financial resources (beyond paying for domain registration and operating the current infrastructure).
-Any and all expenses will paid for by Joint Venture Co as they will be receiving majority revenue or profit share.
+- ProForma Party 1 will not provide any financial resources (beyond paying for domain registration and operating the current infrastructure).
+Any and all expenses will paid for by ProForma Party 2 as they will be receiving majority revenue or profit share.

-## Acme Co responsibilities and context
+## Responsibilities and context for ProForma Party 1

 - Known Element Enterprises LLC (KNEL) (the TSYS group management company) (see <https://community.turnsys.com/t/tsys-group-taxonomy/64> for an overview of TSYS group) will provide core IT/business infrastructure on the same footing as it provides to other TSYS group businesses.
 Including marketing website,business intelligence, ERP, marketing, web analytics, backups , monitoring, mailing lists, accounting and other back office functions.
 This support does NOT include compute / storage / network for customer workloads or data, except for RackRental (at Richelle) and STL (and any franchisees of STL).
 Franchisees of RackRental and STL  must provide compute / storage / network / rentable assets  (which would be inherent in the fact that they have capacity in r assets to rent and would have built all that out), but must use the core KNEL IT/business systems as a control plane (for rentals).
 Also sol-calc compute /storage / network will be provided by KNEL.
 - RackRental.net Operating Company LLC will complete the development of RackRental middleware / backend (micro services).
 The code will remain proprietary to RackRental.
 It will be exposed as micro services.
-- Joint Venture Co and Known Element Enteprises LLC will jointly complete the development of signup, payment, provisioning micro services for .
+- ProForma Party 2 and Known Element Enteprises LLC will jointly complete the development of signup, payment, provisioning micro services for .
 The code will be developed as micro services and made available for use by the other businesses.

-## Joint Venture Co responsibilities and context
+## Rresponsibilities and context for ProForma Party 2

 - you want to be a leader, be in the driver seat, put your brand/stamp on everything

 - you have a deep network of personnel/talent , a deep contact network etc

-- Acme Co has no real interest in these “ancillary businesses” but would like to retain a minority silent stake.
+- ProForma Party 1 has no real interest in these “ancillary businesses” but would like to retain a minority silent stake.

 - The only thing I ask, is that TSYS Group/Redwood Group and the Non Profits get use of the stack forever at 0 charge (we would pay any actual costs like domain registration of course).
 (I have an on-premise computer room that will handle all of the heavy compute/storage for all of those companies, so we wouldn’t eat into your margins).